 A lot of law firms ask this question to assess your character.
 To answer this question, make sure you use the job specification to guide you.
 The job specification usually features the type of characteristics a law firm is looking for.
 Once you know what a law firm is looking for, you can be specific with your answers.

-For example, if you are determined – don’t just say ‘I am determined’ – this adds no value to your application.
-Instead, give an example of a time you demonstrated your determination to solve a legal problem.
+Give an example of a time you demonstrated a specific quality or personality trait.
 It is important that you can back up what you say when answering personality-focused questions.

 Why do you think you are suited to a career with us?

 To answer this question, you must do your research on the law firm(s) that you are applying to.
 Specifically, you should research the key practice area(s) of the law firm, their training program and their culture.
-You should answer in a natural and structured way, without giving too long an answer.
+You should answer in a natural and structured way.

 This training contract application question is designed to assess your commercial understanding, motivation to join a firm and your analytical ability.
 For this question, you need to fully research the law firm(s) you are applying to for a training contract.